phcom/GGRV.github.io/usecase.md

 ## Tests and Outputs

 The tests below were executed in a blade server PowerEdge M630 with 24 cores and 32 GB of memory.
 To perform our tests, we used 3 shell terminals in parallel.
 This is necessary because a terminal executes the IntP, collecting information about the chosen application.
-The second presents the results.
-The third runs the application to be monitored.
+The second presents the results and the third runs the application to be monitored.

 First with IntP command: